Bubonic plague: Continued research

 Substantial research has been done regarding the origin of the plague and how it traveled through the continent.
-Mitochondrial DNA of modern rats in Western Europe indicated that these rats came from two different areas, one being Africa and the other being unclear of a specific origin.
+Mitochondrial DNA of modern rats in Western Europe indicated that these rats came from two different areas, one being Africa and the other unclear.
 The research regarding this pandemic has greatly increased with technology.
 Through archaeo-molecular investigation, researchers have discovered the DNA of plague bacillus in the dental core of those that fell ill to the plague.
 Analysis of teeth of the deceased allows researchers to further understand both the demographics and mortuary patterns of the disease.
 For example, in 2013 in England, archeologists uncovered a burial mound to reveal 17 bodies, mainly children, who had died of the Bubonic plague.
 They analyzed these burial remains using radiocarbon dating to determine they were from the 1530s, and dental core analysis revealed the presence of Yersinia pestis.

 Other evidence for rats that are currently still being researched consists of gnaw marks on bones, predator pellets and rat remains that were preserved in situ.
 This research allows individuals to trace early rat remains to track the path traveled and in turn connect the impact of the Bubonic Plague to specific breeds of rats.
 Burial sites, known as plague pits, offer archaeologists an opportunity to study the remains of people who died from the plague.

 Another research study indicates that these separate pandemics were all interconnected.
-A current computer model indicates that the disease did not go away in between these pandemics.
+A current computer model indicates that the disease did not go away between these pandemics.
 It rather lurked within the rat population for years without causing human epidemics.